czetsuya/nextjs-redux-toolkit/README.md

 # NextTS Integration with Redux Toolkit

-This is a template for creating a NextJS application that uses `redux-observable` to manage side effects.
+This is a template for creating a NextJS application that uses `redux-toolkit` to manage side effects.

 We use `redux-devtools-extension` when running in developer mode to log actions and state changes and we use `redux-persist` to save state between browser refreshes.